Do you want to add FAQ schema in WordPress?

 Now that All in One SEO is installed and activated, you need to navigate to the page or post where you would like to add FAQ schema.

-After that, scroll down to start adding the Question and Answer fields for your first FAQ question.
-You can click the ‘Add Another Question’ link to add additional questions.
+After that, you should scroll down to start adding the Question and Answer fields for your first FAQ question.

-Method 3: How to Add FAQ Schema in WordPress Without a Plugin
+Method 2: Adding FAQ Schema in WordPress Without a Plugin

 If you want to add FAQ schema in WordPress without a plugin, then you can do it by using our manual code method.

-First, you’ll need to generate the FAQ schema code.
+First, you will need to generate the FAQ schema code.
 You can do this by using the FAQPage JSON-LD Schema Generator.

 Start by adding your questions and answers on the left side of the tool.
 You can click ‘Add Another FAQ’ to add as many questions as needed.